 Skin cancer is New Zealand's most common cancer.
-Over 500 people each year die from skin cancer (516 deaths, Skin Cancer Registry 2011), which is higher than the road toll (278 deaths as at 3/02/2015).
-Non-melanoma skin cancer cases are not registered on the cancer registry but an estimate from 2009 using 1998 data suggests that it costs New Zealanders \$123 million per annum with 67,000 cases per year.1
+Over 300 people each year die from melanoma - the most serious type, which is higher than the road toll.
+Non-melanoma skin cancer is not registered on the cancer registry but an estimate from 2009 using 1998 data suggests that it costs New Zealanders \$123 million per annum with 67,000 cases per year.

 Many people think that using solaria is a safe way to tan however there is no evidence to support this view.
 On the contrary, there is evidence that the use of solaria increases the risk of melanoma.
-The risk attributable to solaria use in melanoma patients younger than 30 years old is as high as 43 - 76 percent2.
+The risk attributable to solaria use in melanoma patients younger than 30 years old may be as high as 43 - 76 percent .
 All forms of UV radiation can contribute to skin cancer and a solarium tan is caused by UV radiation.
-In fact, solaria usually emit much higher concentrations of UV radiation than the sun, often around three times stronger than the midday summer sun.
-International research found that nine out of ten solaria surveyed emitted exposure six times higher than the sun3.
-Measurements taken at tanning establishments to assist the development of the Australian/New Zealand standard on solaria had emissions that exceeded intensity of UV Index 124.
+In fact, solaria usually emit much higher concentrations of UV radiation than the sun, often around three times as strong as the midday summer sun.
+Tierney et al., found that nine out of 10 sunbeds surveyed emitted exposure six times higher than the sun.
+Gies et al., also found that measurements taken at tanning establishments to assist the development of the Australian/New Zealand standard on solaria had emissions that exceeded intensity of UV Index 12.

-The association between exposure to UV radiation from sunlight and skin cancer has been well established by epidemiological and clinical research for many years5.
+The association between exposure to UV radiation from sunlight and skin cancer has been well established by epidemiological and clinical research for many years.
 The use of solaria significantly increases the risk of melanoma and squamous cell carcinomas particularly for young people.
-The most recent evidence indicates there is in fact no safe level of solarium use6.
-Indoor tanning is a strong risk factor for early-onset basal cell carcinomas and research recommends sunbeds need to be targeted by both policy-based and behavioural interventions6.
+The most recent evidence indicates there is in fact no safe level of solarium use.
+Wehner et al., found that indoor tanning was a strong risk factor for early-onset basal cell carcinomas and recommends sunbeds need to be targeted by both policy-based and behavioural interventions.